 About the Libraries

-The LSU Libraries includes Middleton Library and the adjacent Hill Memorial Library.
+The LSU Libraries includes the LSU Library and the adjacent Hill Memorial Library.
 Together, the libraries contain more than 4 million volumes and provide additional resources such as expert staff, technology, services, electronic resources, and facilities that advance research, teaching, and learning across every discipline.